JSON Schema and Parsing

 JSON Schema in Windmill

-In Windmill, JSON Schema is used in various contexts, such as defining the input specification for scripts and flows, and specifying resource types.
+In Windmill, the JSON Schema is used in various contexts, such as defining the input specification for scripts and flows, and specifying resource types.

-Below is a simplified spec of JSON Schema.
+Below is a simplified spec of a JSON Schema.
 See here for its full spec.
 Windmill is compatible with the 2020-12 version.
 It is not compatible with its most advanced features yet.

 {